Gaurav-612/rag-driving-instructor/README.md

 ## Overview

-RAG-Based Driving Instructor is an innovative application that leverages Retrieval Augmented Generation (RAG) to provide instant, accurate answers to questions about driving in Ontario.
+Leveraging Retrieval Augmented Generation (RAG) to provide instant, accurate answers to questions about driving in Ontario.
 Powered by NVIDIA NIM (NVIDIA Inference Microservices), this app serves as a virtual driving instructor, offering reliable information sourced directly from the Ontario Driver's Handbook.

 ## Features